oracle/macaron/docs/source/index.rst

 The table below shows the current set of actionable checks derived from the requirements that are currently supported by Macaron.

-.. list-table:: Macaron checks descriptions
+.. list-table:: Macaron check descriptions
    :widths: 20 40 40
    :header-rows: 1